ethanp/Notes/Misc Papers Notes.md

     }

 #### Efficiency on a Single Partition
-* Producer publishes to a partition by simply appending the message to the last segment file.
+1. Producer _publishes_ to a partition _by simply appending_ the message to the
+   last _segment file_ (e.g. 1 GB)
+    * The message is consumable only after it is flushed
-* No "message ID", each message only has a logical offset in log
+2. No "message ID", each message only has a _logical offset_ in log (in bytes)
+    1. Removes overhead of maintaining auxiliary index mapping
+    2. The broker keeps the sorted list of offsets in memory
+    3. The consumer calculates the offset of the next message it wants on its own
-* Consumer only consumes sequentially
+3. Consumer only consumes sequentially
-* Consumer acknowledges message offset, implying it has received all prior messages in that partition
+4. Consumer acknowledges message offset, implying it has received all prior messages in that partition
-* They have numerous optimizations which they list, mainly ways of allowing themselves to rely on caching provided by the OS
+5. They have numerous optimizations which they list, mainly ways of allowing themselves to rely on caching provided by the OS
-* Experiments show that "production and the consumption have consistent performance linear to the data size, up to many terabytes of data."
+6. Experiments show that "production and the consumption have _consistent performance linear to the data size_, up to many terabytes of data."
-* They use the "`sendfile` API" that Witchel talked about
+7. They use the "`sendfile` API" that Witchel talked about
-    * this is where you directly transfer bytes from an OS file channel to a socket channel, without having to go through an application buffer
+    1. this is where you directly transfer bytes from an OS file channel to a socket channel, without having to go through an application buffer
-    * this reduces 4 data copies and 2 syscalls into 2 copies and 1 "sendfile"
+    2. this reduces 4 data copies and 2 syscalls into 2 copies and 1 "sendfile"
        syscall
-* Messages are (only, automatically) deleted after a defined time-period (typically 7 days)
+8. Messages are (only, automatically) deleted after a defined time-period (typically 7 days)
-    * This is a much simpler mechanism than one might initially dream up, but is useful in practice
+    1. This is a much simpler mechanism than one might initially dream up, but is useful in practice
-    * It allows consumers to *rewind* and re-consume data
+    2. It allows consumers to *rewind* and re-consume data
         * E.g. to re-play messages after fixing an error
+9. Broker doesn't maintain offsets of consumers ("stateless")

 #### Distributed Coordination
-* __Consumer group__ --- "one or more consumers that jointly consume a set of subscribed topics"
-    * "I.e. each message is delivered to only one of the consumers within each group"
+1. __Consumer group__ --- "one or more consumers that jointly consume a set of subscribed topics, i.e. each message is delivered to only one of the consumers within each group"
-    * ***I don't understand what's going on here...***
-* I have reached the top of page 4
-* I need to recall that I should SPEED THE FUCK UP...lol
+    1. Consumers within groups could be on different machines (or not)
+2. Each partition is consumed by only one consumer in the group
+3. Coordination of consumers is tasked to the "highly available consensus service Zookeeper" which has a "file system like API"
+    1. Detecting addition and removal of brokers and consumers, and at those times triggering a rebalance process (see algorithm 1 in the paper)
+        * Done by storing broker and consumer *registries* mapping `hostname:port` to set of subscribed topics & partitions (broker) or topics & consumer groups (consumer)
+    2. Tracking consumption offset of each partition

+#### Delivery Guarantees
+1. Kafka only **guarantees at-least-once delivery**
+    1. Guaranteeing *exactly-once* would require 2PC and is not necessary
+    2. In practice, exactly-once is what happens
+        * Duplicates occur whan a consumer crashes at the wrong time
+        * You can efficiently de-dup if you google-it
+2. Kafka guarantees that **messages from a single partition** are delivered to a consumer **in order**.
+However, there is **no guarantee** on the ordering of messages coming from **different partitions**.
+3. [At the time of writing,] if the storage system on a broker is permanently damaged, any unconsumed message is *lost forever*.

+### Kafka Usage at LinkedIn

+1. Frontend servers batch-publish log data to Kafka brokers in the same data center, and online consumers run within the same datacenter
+2. Another Kafka cluster in a separate datacenter for offline analysis pulls from the cluster described in (1) above, from which consumers pull into a Hadoop infrastructure
+3. They can run ad-hoc queries against live event streams on the cluster in (2)
+4. End-to-end latency of ~10 seconds
+5. Avro is used as serialization protocol
+    1. Efficient and supports schema evolution
+    2. Each message stores Avro schema id
+    3. Schema allows producer/consumer compatibility enforcement
+    4. Schemas can be retrieved from a registry
+    5. Schemas are immutable

+### Experimental Results

+1. Compared with Apache ActiveMQ (JMS), and RabbitMQ
+2. Much *faster*, but *less features* provided compared to those services

+#### Producer Test
+1. Kafka is *much* faster when you *batch* messages (e.g. 50 at a time)
+2. Kafka is **way frikin faster**
+3. Why?
+    1. Producer doesn't wait for acknowledgements (this may be an option in the future though)
+    2. Producer sends messages as fast as the broker can handle
+        * A single producer almost saturated the 1Gb link to the broker
+    3. More efficient storage format (less space devoted to metadata)
+    4. Batching amortizes RPC overhead

+#### Consumer Test
+1. 4X ActiveMQ and RabbitMQ
+2. More efficient storage format
+3. No maintenance of delivery state of every message
+4. Use of the Linux `sendfile` API

+### Conclusion and Future Works

+#### Conclusion
+1. Pull-based consumption model
+2. Much higher throughput
+3. 'Distributed' support for "scaling out"

+#### Future work
+1. Built-in message replication across multiple brokers
+    * for durability and availability (both synchronous and asynchronously)
+2. Support for stream processing
+    * To provide the foundation for processing distributed streams across a cluster of consumer machines.
+    * Bonus library of helpful stream utilities